jppf-grid/JPPF/containers/README.md

 ## JPPF Helm chart

-JPPF docker images can be deployed in a Kubernetes cluster using the [JPPF helm chart](k8s/jppf)
+JPPF docker images can be deployed in a Kubernetes cluster using the [JPPF helm chart](k8s/jppf).

-JPPF host its own Helm charts repository at `https://www.jppf.org//helm-charts`
+JPPF hosts its own Helm charts repository at `https://www.jppf.org//helm-charts`.

 To add this repository under the name "jppf-repo":